xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-28-experience-with-chalice-part-1.md

 third-party dependencies?
 Alas, this was easier said than done.
 While getting the packages downloaded with Please is trivial, using the downloaded artifacts less so.
 The issue is that the artifacts outputted are zip archives of the packages.
-The reason why is to serve as an optimization to make the construction of PEX files with `python_binary` faster.
+The reason is to serve as an optimization to make the construction of PEX files with `python_binary` faster.

-Chalice, which is a build tool in it's own right, expects in most cases that you would feed it a requirements file and let it download the packages you need for your app.
+Chalice, which is a build tool in its own right, expects in most cases that you would feed it a requirements file and let it download the packages you need for your app.
 The naive thing would have been to maintain a separate file and have Please not manage these particular packages, but I wasn't satisfied and wanted only my BUILD files to contain the definitions of the dependencies.

-So I initially explored getting the file to be produced by Please.
+So I initially explored having Please produce the requirements file.
 The kind folks behind Please told me about how I could use [pre-build functions][1] and [`get_labels`][2] to inject all relevant rules and metadata into a `genrule` for to produce a requirements file since the `pip_library` haves labels attached